peter103/Personal-Projects/DressVirtualization-master/README.md

 # Perfect-Fit - Dress Virtualization
 This is a project for CS 4800 - Software Engineering.
-For this project, we created a virtual dressing room for bridal dresses.
+For this project, we created a virtual dressing room for dresses.
 The application uses Django Web Framework along with THREE.js.
 We used a 3D model and overlay transparent PNG images on top of the model to give an illusion of the model wearing the dress.

 ## Getting Started